About our EMT-B courses

 What is an EMT-Basic?

-An Emergency Medical Technician EMT-B is a trained individual who provides basic life support the scene of a medical emergency to prevent further injury after the initial incident.
+An Emergency Medical Technician EMT-B is a trained individual who provides basic life support at the scene of a medical emergency to prevent further injury after the initial incident.
 The EMT-B maintains necessary body functions of the victim prior to the arrival of advanced life support units and during transport to the nearest hospital.

 What qualifications are necessary to be an EMT-Basic?

 You must be in good mental and physical condition and be at least 18 years of age.
 Be free of conviction of any felony or misdemeanor offense in California or in any other state or place, include a plea of nolo contendere or no contest and , including any conviction which has been expunged under the Penal Code Section 1203.4.
 If you have questions regarding legal issues, please contact the San Diego Emergency Medical Services at (619) 285-6429 for more information.